Complete Dynamic Logic of Communicating Hybrid Programs: Dynamic Logic of Communicating Hybrid Programs

-Based on the static semantics, the bound effect property (\rref{lem:boundEffect}) and coincidence properties for terms and formulas (\rref{lem:expressionCoincidence}), and programs (\rref{lem:programCoincidence}) are given in the following.
+Based on the static semantics, the bound effect property (\rref{lem:bound_effect}) and coincidence properties for terms and formulas (\rref{lem:expr_coincidence}), and programs (\rref{lem:program_coincidence}) are given in the following.
 Proofs are in previous work \cite{Brieger2023}.

-\begin{lemma}[Bound effect property] The sets $\SBV(\alpha)$ and $\SCN(\alpha)$ are the smallest sets with the \emph{bound effect property for program} $\alpha$.
-That is, $\pstate{v} = \pstate{w}$ on~$\TVar$, and $\pstate{v} = \stconcat{\pstate{w}}{\trace}$ on $\SBV(\alpha)^\complement$ if $\pstate{w} \neq \bot$, and $\trace \downarrow \SCN(\alpha)^\complement = \epsilon$ for all $\computation \in \chpsem{\alpha}{\inter}$. \end{lemma}
+\begin{lemma} [Bound effect property] The sets $\SBV(\alpha)$ and $\SCN(\alpha)$ are the smallest sets with the \emph{bound effect property for program} $\alpha$.
+That is, $\pstate{v} = \stconcat{\pstate{w}}{\trace}$ on $\SBV(\alpha)^\complement$ and $\pstate{v} = \pstate{w}$ on~$\TVar$ if $\pstate{w} \neq \bot$, and $\trace \downarrow \SCN(\alpha)^\complement = \epsilon$ for all $\computation \in \chpsem{\alpha}{\inter}$. \end{lemma}

-As usual, a variable is free in an expression if its value affects the evaluation, \eg the trace variable~$\tvar$ is free in $\tvar \downarrow \ch{} = \epsilon$.
-Accessed channels $\SCNX{\varset}(\expr)$ enable a more precise analysis of trace variables as exploited by the following coincidence property (\rref{lem:expressionCoincidence}).
-For example, $\tvar \downarrow \ch{} = \epsilon$ does not depend on communication in $\tvar \downarrow \ch{}^\complement$.
-This precision is crucially used in the soundness argument of the parallel injection axiom, which can drop a subprogram of a parallel composition if the surrounding formula does not depend on the subprogram's channels.
+As usual, a variable is free in an expression if its value affects the evaluation.
+The coincidence property (\rref{lem:expr_coincidence}) exploits an even more precise analysis of trace variables based on accessed channels $\SCNX{\tprecision}(\expr)$.
+By projection, an expression may depend only on parts of a trace, \eg $\tvar \downarrow \ch{} = \epsilon$ only depends on communication on the channels~$\{\ch{}\}$ but not on $\{\ch{}\}^\complement$.
+This precision is crucial for the soundness argument of the parallel injection axiom, which embeds a subprogram into a parallel composition only if the surrounding formula does not depend on the channels of that subprogram.